HL7/FHIRPath/input/pages/index.md

 #### trim() : String

-The trim function trims whitespace characters from the beginning and ending of the input string, with whitespace characters as defined in the <<whitespace, Whitespace>> lexical category.
+The trim function trims whitespace characters from the beginning and ending of the input string, with whitespace characters as defined in the [Whitespace](#whitespace) lexical category.

 If the input is empty, the result is empty.